4np/Matchismo/README.md

 This code covers the _Matchismo_ project from Lecture 2 and Assignments 1.

 ## Versions
 The code has been tagged in different versions to represent the different stages of development and progressing through the Lectures, Slides and Assignments.
-From top (oldest) to bottom (most recent) the different stages of development are tagged:
+From bottom (oldest) to top (most recent) the different stages of development are tagged:

 Tag              | What
 ---------------- | ---
-Lecture-2        | The code from the end of Lecture 2 (XCode 5)
+Assignment-1     | Added the code for Assignment 1
-Slides-Lecture-1 | Added the code from the slides of Lecture 1 (Class Logistics, Overview of iOS, MVC, Objective C 1) Slides-Lecture-2 | Added the code from the slides of Lecture 2 (XCode 5) Assignment-1     | Added the code for Assignment 1
+Slides-Lecture-2 | Added the code from the slides of Lecture 2 Slides-Lecture-1 | Added the code from the slides of Lecture 1 Lecture-2        | The code from the end of Lecture 2

 This way you can _download_ or _check out_ each stage of development, for example the stage _before_ I add my solution of the assignments, and implement your own solution.